polyfy/polylith/doc/commands.md

   Shows workspace information.

   poly info [ARGS]
     ARGS = :loc  -> Shows the number of lines of code for each brick and project.

-  In addition to :loc, all the arguments used by the 'test' command can also be used as a way to see what tests will be executed.
+  All the arguments used by the 'test' command can also be used as a way to see what tests will be executed.

     stable since: dec73ec | stable-lisa